CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/faq/index.en.md

 There are no specific family flats.
 Nevertheless it is possible to move in with children.
 Each room has to be rented by a student/trainee.
 Therefore for example, two rooms could be rented by the two parents, then live together in one of the rooms and use the other as a child room.
 Of course a child could also live together with a parent in the their room.
 {{< /accordion >}}
 {{< accordion "I am a single parent.
 Can I move in?" >}}
-Yes you can.
-Take note though of the formal requirement, that each room has to be rented by a student or trainee.
+Yes, you can.
+Take note though of the formal requirement that each room has to be rented by a student or trainee.
 See the question above.
 {{< /accordion >}}
 {{< accordion "Do I have to help with the construction of the house?" >}}
 No!
 Nevertheless we appreciate of course any help with the work necessary to finish the house.
 These topics include, the construction of the furniture, publicity work and the organization of the projects financials.
+However, support from those moving in is sensible and desirable, especially with regard to the future self-administration, and in order to be able to manage the move-in.
 {{< /accordion >}}